Understanding and Harnessing Organic Growth

 What are some examples of organic growth?

-Is getting organic growth harder than inorganic?
+Is organic growth harder to achieve than inorganic growth?

 Is organic growth better than inorganic growth?